SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 .. note::

-   You can also delegate from a non-failing initializer to an implicitly unwrapped failing initializer.
+   You can also delegate from a nonfailing initializer to an implicitly unwrapped failing initializer.
    However, you will trigger an assertion if the implicitly unwrapped failing initializer returns ``nil``.